kavinduUdhara/H7DT-04-AS-01/README.md

 - Do not use templates for your design.
 You have to make the design by yourself.
 - You can add more pagesfor the design if you want.
 - Students do not need to program for the backend process.
 Only the design is required.

+## All Rights Reserved

+Copyright (c) 2023 KavinduUdhara.
+All Rights Reserved.